Glossary

 Cryptography

-A type of crypto wallet in which third parties hold the owner's private keys.
+A Custodial wallet is a cryptocurrency wallet where third parties maintain custody of the owner's private keys.

 Custody